Mos3aB696/Tech.io/README.md

-# Special Design
+# Tech.io

 ## Overview

-**Special Design** is a fully responsive and interactive web design project that showcases modern front-end development practices.
+**Tech.io** is a fully responsive and interactive web design project that showcases modern front-end development practices.
 It leverages **HTML**, **CSS**, and **JavaScript** to create a dynamic, user-friendly experience across various devices, from desktops to mobile phones.

 The project highlights various design elements and interactivity using JavaScript, demonstrating smooth transitions, animations, and interactive content to enhance user engagement.